Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 *"Myun."*

 The enormous Gaoian whimpered again and got up hang-headed.
-"Yes, Mother…"
+"Yes, Mother..."

 They vanished toward the commune with Xiù somehow managing by body language alone to manage the neat trick of looking much larger than her old friend.
 Julian was left alone at their table with his beer and several people pointedly not looking at him.

 Fuck it.
 Refuge in audacity time.
 He drained the last of the beer.
-"Well *that* was an education…"
+"Well *that* was an education..."

 It wasn’t great, but it broke the ice enough.
 Several of the nearby people laughed and relaxed, and there was a sudden sense that, having all shared the same moment of mortification, everybody got a little bit more open.

 The man who’d hidden his face behind the napkin leaned over.
-"So… Erm, are you *really* Julian Etsicitty?"
+"So...
+Erm, are you *really* Julian Etsicitty?"

 Julian nodded self-effacingly.
 "For my sins.
-I’m sorry about our friend, there…"
+I’m sorry about our friend, there..."

 "No, no, not at all.
-Erm… look, I’m sorry to ask but would it be okay if I could take a picture or something?"
+Erm... look, I’m sorry to ask but would it be okay if I could take a picture or something?"

 "Sure!"
 Julian scooted over to their table and caught Allison’s eye as he did so.
 She hesitated, then joined him.
 A few other people drifted over from nearby groups and pretty soon tables were rearranged, beers purchased and a surprisingly natural and normal impromptu party took shape.
 By the time Xiù returned a few hours later without Myun, somebody had fetched a guitar and *that* led to Julian, well lubricated with the beers that people were buying him, being pressed into doing some impromptu karaoke.